 You may need to pay an initial application fee to get the adoption process started.

 A home study, which is a private review of your household conducted on behalf of an adoption agency or a government agency, is required for all adoptions in the United States.
-The U.S. Department of Health and Human Services’ Child Welfare Information Gateway estimates that home study costs can range from $500 to $3,000.
+The U.S. Department of Health and Human Services' Child Welfare Information Gateway has previously estimated that home study costs can range from $500 to $3,000, though those figures may be slightly larger now.

 These are fees and charges exacted by an international or domestic adoption agency, and they can vary drastically.
 Adoption agencies often charge between $5,000 and $40,000 or more for their services.